vanhoefm/wifi-injection/README.md

 Here `wlan0` will be used to inject frames and `wlan1` will be used to see whether injected frames are being properly transmitted by `wlan0`.

-By default the script will use channel 1 for the tests.
+By default, the script will use channel 1 for the tests.
 If you want to use a different channel you can use:

 	./test-injection.py wlan0 wlan1 --channel 11